-3.3.1 CALIFORNIA EMISSIONS ESTIMATOR MODEL (CALEEMOD)
+3.3.1 CALEEMOD

-In May 2022 California Air Pollution Control Officers Association (CAPCOA) in conjunction with other California air districts, including SCAQMD, released the latest version of the CalEEMod Version 2022.1.
-The purpose of this model is to calculate construction-source and operational-source criteria pollutants and GHG emissions from direct and indirect sources; and quantify applicable air quality and GHG reductions achieved from mitigation measures (43).
+In May 2022, the SCAQMD, in conjunction with the California Air Pollution Control Officers Association (CAPCOA) and other California air districts, released the latest version of the CalEEMod Version 2022.1.
+The purpose of this model is to calculate construction-source and operational-source criteria pollutants and GHG emissions from direct and indirect sources; and quantify applicable air quality and GHG reductions achieved from mitigation measures (47).
 Accordingly, the latest version of CalEEMod has been used for this Project to determine GHG emissions.
 Output from the model runs for construction and operational activity are provided in Appendices 3.1 through 3.2.
 CalEEMod includes GHG emissions from the following source categories: construction, area, energy, mobile, waste, water.